Seamless Monitoring and Reporting for SQL Server

 - Microsoft SQL Monitor template, which is a basic template and is shown below

 Even so, the AppInsight template for SQL Server is likely the best choice for most organizations.
-It provides a holistic and 360 view of a whole sundry of available metrics all predefined for you; it includes over 100 out of the box metrics comprising of counters such as: lock wait time, average wait lock time, active sessions, top expensive queries, top active sessions, top tables and indexes, page splits, and page writes / reads.
+It provides a holistic and 360 view of a whole sundry of available metrics all predefined for you; it includes over 100 out of the box metrics comprising of performance tuning counters such as: lock wait time, average wait lock time, active sessions, top expensive queries, top active sessions, top tables and indexes, page splits, deadlocks, memory usage and page writes / reads.
 Furthermore, the AppInsight for SQL template can actually be customized for an organizations specific purpose.

-Once the AppInsight for SQL template has been assigned to a node, the metrics flow directly into the dashboard and you can begin to explore all the insight available.
+Once the AppInsight for SQL template has been assigned to a node, the metrics flow directly into the dashboard and you can begin to explore all the insight available from the data collection.
 As shown in the below illustration, the Application Summary screen gives you a high-level view of all the SQL Server nodes.
 You are able to quickly see on the left side, all your SQL Servers which have been added to SAM; notice how the icons clue you into issues with particular instances while also providing a list of servers with potential “problems” to be addressed.
 Red and exclamation points are bad and green stoplights are good.
-Similarly, the top right side graphic provides a quick visual of your SQL Server environment as a whole.
+Similarly, the top right side graphic provides a quick visual of your Microsoft SQL Server environment as a whole.

 As an alternative, the SAM Application Summary screen can be used as the starting point for navigating to Application Insight screen for a particular server.
 This view also provides a quick tool tip pop up with a summary of what is going on with that particular server and why it is being tagged the way it is.